Skip to the main content.

 B Lab authenticates businesses for meeting various social and environmental performance, transparency, and accountability targets.
 B Lab has global influence and partnered with the UN to help facilitate the Sustainable Development Goals (SDGs).

-As of mid-2022, there are around 4,600 B Corps in 78 countries across 155 industries, including 700 in the UK, which has the second-highest number of B Corps after the USA.
+When we first published this blog back in 2022, there were around 4,600 B Corps in 78 countries across 155 industries, including 700 in the UK.

 The B Corp trend